 Francis was Dickens’ fifth child and third boy.
 He was nicknamed “Chickenstalker.”
 A name that came from the character Mrs. Chickenstalker in a book The Chimes.
 He trained to become a doctor in Germany before deciding to join the Bengal Mounted Poli e.
 He spent seven years in Ind a.
 He later joined the North-West Mounted Police as a Sub Inspector in Canada in 1874.

 Alfred D’Orsay Tennyson Dickens

 Alfred was the sixth child born to Charles and Catherine.
-He left England when he twenty and moved to Australia, leaving behind unpaid bills.
+He left England when he was twenty and moved to Australia, leaving behind unpaid bills.
 He was nicknamed “Sampson Brass” and “Skittles” by his father.
-Dickens hoped his son would make his own life in Australia.
+Dickens hoped his son would make his own life in Austral a.
 He remained there for forty-five years.
 He eventually purchased Wangagong station and later moved to Victoria to work as a station agent.
 He lectured during his lifetime about his famous father.

 Sydney Smith Haldimand Dickens

 Sydney was the Dickens’ seventh child.
 He was born in 1847 and had a successful career in the navy.
 But, like other Dickens’ children, he accumulated debt that fell on his father.
 He was given the nicknames “The Ocean Spectre” and “The Admiral” by his father.
 He was promoted to lieutenant in 1872.
-Despite being proud of his son’s career, at one point he refused to let Sydney into the house because he had accumulated so much debt.
+Despite being proud of his son’s career, at one point, he refused to let Sydney into the house because he had accumulated so much debt.
 He died in 1872 after being invalided on the Topaze.